Master of Science in Aging & Health

 Internship/Capstone Project

 The internship/capstone is a natural step to future job placement.
-Our students have successfully completed internships with the following organization: DC Office on Aging, National Institutes of Health, Grant Makers in Aging, Coalition to Transform Advanced Care (C-TAC), Birmingham Green, and AARP.
+Our students have successfully completed internships with the following organization: DC Office on Aging, National Institutes of Health, Grant Makers in Aging, Coalition to Transform Advanced Care (C-TAC), Birmingham Green, Alzheimer’s Association, and AARP.

 See here for a list of other internship partners.